 Literature-The Graduate Recital will consist of music from at least three different style periods, from the Baroque, Classical, Romantic and/or Contemporary eras.
 Variations of these provisions may be made at the discretion of the teacher.
-At least one piece for solo piano must be included and must be performed from memory.
+All solo music must be performed from memory.
 Some literature may be from previous semesters of study.
-Collaborative works or chamber music must be included in the program, and music may be used for these.
+Collaborative works or chamber music may be included in the program, and music may be used for these.